Note: October 2016 will be on the first Saturday!

 - Your original AND a copy of any current Certificate of Successful Completion of Examination (CSCE) not already reflected on a valid license, within 365 days of issue date.

-- A simple calculator, or a slide rule if you prefer.
-There is some math on these tests, and it is recommended that you bring a calculator to avoid any math errors.
+- A simple calculator There is some math on these tests, and it is recommended that you bring a calculator to avoid any math errors.
 Bring a non-programmable calculator, or be prepared to erase the memory.

 What’s Your Call?

 Have you already tested?
 Are you just waiting for the good news?
 Well, you can be checking every day to see if your call has been issued.
-With Saturday test sessions, we have had the results posted as early as the following Tuesday night, but it is more typically Wednesday or Thursday – sometimes even longer, depending on workload at the ARRL/VEC.
+With Saturday test sessions, we expect the new call signs and upgrades to be posted the following Monday, or Tuesday if Monday is a federal holiday.
 Remember with the current FCC rules, you’re allowed to operate on the air as soon as the FCC has issued you a callsign and it’s posted in the database.
-You can look up new callsigns at FCC Universal Licensing System and select Amateur and search as below.
-Or you can go directly to this URL and enter your surname, state or ZIP in the Licensee section to search for your new callsign.
-The FCC also has a toll-free license status phone number – (800) 322-1117.
+You can look up new callsigns at http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp and select Amateur.
+Enter your surname, state or ZIP in the Licensee section to search for your new callsign.
+The FCC also has a toll-free license status phone number: (800) 322-1117.
 You can call this number between 6 AM and 2:30 PM weekdays MT.

-We use NCVEC Form 605 for applicants at the VE session.
-If you would like to fill this form out ahead of time you can get it from the ARRL web site.
-For renewals/modifications, you will likely want to do those online through the FCC License Manager, using your FRN (FCC Registration Number) and password.
+For renewals/modifications, you will likely want to do those online through the FCC License Manager, using your FRN (FCC Registration Number) and password. http://wireless.fcc.gov/uls/

 Can’t Make it to Our Test Session?

-The Colorado Ham Radio web page has more information about test sessions in other parts of the state.
+The http://www.qsl.net/cra/exams.html has more information about test sessions in other parts of the state.
 You can also find out about testing nationwide by visiting the ARRL web site.
 For your friends that don’t have web access, have them call the 24-hour Mile High VE Team Testing Hotline at (303) 360-7293.